fowles/unleashing-protobuf-evolution/index.md

 **SLOW DOWN**

-But if we zoom in on a single component.
-This is the evolution of a single piece of software.
+Consider the evolution of one componenet, a single piece of software.
 Adding features, upgrading libraries, updating language versions.
 All the things that go into a single piece of software.

-**Notably protobuf has strong primitives for the first type of evolution but has zero primitives for the second type.
-Any update to the generated APIs of protobuf must be entirely atomic for a project.**
+Notably protobuf has strong primitives for the first type of evolution but has zero primitives for the second type.
+Any update to the generated APIs of protobuf must be entirely atomic for a project.
+Of course, upgrading languages should be hard and there is nothing to be done about it.

 *ADVANCE*